Logo

 A Doji candle is a type of candlestick pattern in trading that occurs when an asset's open and close prices are almost identical.

-This candlestick pattern is widely used in technical analysis to understand price behavior and market sentiment.
+This doji candlestick pattern is widely used in technical analysis to understand price behavior and market sentiment.
 Its significance lies in its neutrality.
 It doesn’t explicitly indicate a bullish or bearish trend but instead highlights a balance between supply and demand.

 Importance of Doji in Technical Analysis